ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

     ./configure

 At the prompt choose one of the options, similar to the compiler used for building CTSM.
-The specific example has been tested successfuly by choosing 15 here.
+The specific example has been tested successfully by choosing 15 here.

 .. todo::